ningken14/acg_2024/README.md

 ### Expectations

 Attendance is required no exceptions.
-You may obtain permission ahead of time or with extenuating circumstances after the fact from the graduate school (email to Emma Yates Kassler).
+You may obtain permission ahead of time or with extenuating circumstances after the fact from the graduate school (email to Emma Yates-Kassler).
 Homework assignments are required on time (see schedule below) regardless of attendance or for half credit one lecture late.
 Unexcused absences result in an incomplete grade.

 After each lecture, a link will be posted to provide feedback.
 Attendance will be recorded by the completion of the "5-minute feedback".
 There will be three questions, with space for brief answers: